SnowDenix/FrportalDocs/crm/crm-dashboard-kpi-en.md

 ## Purpose

-This document explains the KPIs used to track CRM performance and dashboard usage at Aydınlı Grup franchise stores (U.S. Polo Assn., Pierre Cardin, Cacharel).
+This document explains the KPIs used to track CRM performance and dashboard usage at Aydınlı Group franchise stores (U.S. Polo Assn., Pierre Cardin, Cacharel).

 ### Dashboard Purpose